 Following a great deal of work, a network of health and social work contacts was established, and volunteer fosterers were recruited to help support elderly owners and their pets.
 Pet Fostering Service Scotland was officially established in 1985 as a registered Scottish charity with a Board of trustees.

-We rely on fundraising by volunteers, donations from people who use our service, and the generosity of the many people who work voluntarily for PFSS and make minimal claims for out-of-pocket expenses.
-Applications to grant-giving trusts are sometimes successful but are becoming more difficult to source.
+We therefore rely totally on fundraising; by volunteers, donations from people who use our service, the generosity of the many people who work voluntarily for PFSS (and make minimal claims for out-of-pocket expenses) and also the numerous trust funds that support a wide range of aspects of our work.

-Aims and objectives of Pet Fostering Service Scotland
+The Aims and objectives of Pet Fostering Service Scotland:

 Pet Fostering Service Scotland is aware of the importance of companion animals in people’s lives.
-Our core aims are to support pet owners who are in an emergency by providing compassionate care for their pets ( who do not understand their apparent abandonment by their owner).
+Our core aim is to support pet owners who are in an emergency by providing compassionate care for their pets (who do not understand their apparent abandonment by their owner).
 We aim to limit stress and anxiety to both pet and owner.
 If possible we will keep in touch with owners and let them know how their pet is doing.